top of page

 4. Enter the required data to create a new project.
 A project's details can be edited at any time by clicking the green Edit button in the upper-right corner of the project's home page.

-Note: If your owning organization does not appear in the drop down menu, please email one of the NABat team members to create your organization for you.
+Note: If your owning organization does not appear in the drop-down menu, please email one of the NABat technical outreach team members to create your organization for you.

 5. Carefully read NABat’s data use and sharing terms and make the desired sharing elections.
 A project's data use and sharing preferences default to the most conservative privacy settings and may be updated anytime by the user from the Data Use & Sharing tab located in the project's homepage.

-Note: Users who want to share their data without revealing sensitive coordinates may also use the Location Obfuscation tool when preparing data for upload.
+Note: Users who want to share their data without revealing sensitive coordinates may also use the NABat Grid Cell Finder when preparing data for upload.

 6. Once all required fields have been completed, click the Proceed to Cell Selection button (bottom of page) to save your new project.
 The page will automatically redirect to the NABat Cell Selection Tool where users can select cells for survey.
 However, there is no requirement to claim GRTS cells at this time, and users may select the Back to Project button at any time to return to the project's homepage.